Bingo (folk song)

-"Bingo" (also known as "Bingo Was His Name-O", "There Was a Farmer Had a Dog" or "B-I-N-G-O") is an English language children's song of obscure origin.
-Additional verses are sung by omitting the first letter sung in the previous verse and clapping or barking the number of times instead of actually saying each letter.
-Its Roud Folk Song Index number is 589.
+"Bingo" (also known as "Bingo Was His Name-O", "There Was a Farmer Had a Dog", or "B-I-N-G-O") is an English language children's song about a farmer's dog.
+Additional verses are sung by omitting the first letter sung in the previous verse and clapping instead of actually saying the letter.
+It has a Roud Folk Song Index number of 589.

 Lyrics

 The contemporary version generally goes as follows: